magento/merchdocs/src/shipping/ups.md

    - If you have special rates with UPS, set **Enable Negotiated Rates** to `Yes` and enter the six-digit **Shipper Number** assigned to you by UPS.

-1. For a standard UPS account, set **UPS Type** to “United Parcel Service”.
-Then do the following:
+1. For a standard UPS account, set **UPS Type** to `United Parcel Service` and do the following:

    {:.bs-callout-info}
    The standard United Parcel Service type is scheduled for deprecation.
-For new configurations, you should use the default  "United Parcel Service XML" type.
+For new configurations, you should use the default  `United Parcel Service XML` type.
 The XML type is also required to generate [shipping labels]({% link shipping/shipping-labels.md %}).

    - Set **Live Account** to one of the following: